MelvinPeepers/Sprint-Challenge--Computer-Architecture/README.md

 Options for submission, whichever is easier for you:

-* Copy your source into this repo, or...
+- Copy your source into this repo, or...

+#

+# Copied my files over from Computer-Architecture.
+Ran python3 ls8.py examples/call.ls8, python3 ls8.py examples/stack.ls8

+and python3 ls8.py examples/mult.ls8 to ensure everything was still working as expected.

+#

-* Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along.
+- Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along.

 ## Minimum Viable Product